francescorn/francescorn/README.md

 I'm a former college tennis player who won the Matthew Vassar award

-I’m looking for a role as a frontend software engineer
+I’m looking for a role as a software engineer

 My skills include HTML, CSS, Javascript, React, C++, and Python